40843245/tool/command line tool/Maven/README.md

 Before downloading, one has to check system requirements.
 System requirement is shown at [`Downloading Apache Maven 3.9.9` (official website)](https://maven.apache.org/download.cgi?.)

 ### download
 You can download it by click the link in `link` field at [`Downloading Apache Maven 3.9.9` (official website)](https://maven.apache.org/download.cgi?.).

-Shown as following figure.
+Framed with red box as [this figure](https://github.com/40843245/tool/blob/main/command%20line%20tool/Maven/attachment/figure/Download%20Apache-Maven%20project.png).

 ### Creating a Project in MVN
 Use `mvn archetype:generate` command to generate a new project.